-After deck Works have been completed in accordance with MRTS70 Concrete and MRTS77 Bridge Deck or associated drawings and documentation, an As Constructed Survey shall be undertaken on the top of the concrete deck slab, including expansion joints, and again on the top of the Deck Wearing Surface (DWS).
+After deck Works have been completed in accordance with MRTS70 Concrete and MRTS77 Bridge Deck, or associated drawings and documentation, an As Constructed Survey shall be undertaken on the top of the concrete deck slab, including expansion joints and again on the top of the DWS.
 Measurements should be in similar locations as measured on the girders / deck units.

-If possible, carry out measurements in the same locations on the underside of girders / deck units once the concrete deck slab has been constructed.
+If possible, measurements should be carried out in the same locations on the underside of girders / deck units, once the concrete deck slab has been constructed.
 These camber measurements should be taken at the same times of day as the previous measurements prior to the deck pour.
-This should ensure that any height differences due to temperature variation movement on the underside of the girder / deck unit should be very minimal.
+This should ensure that any height differences, due to temperature variation movement on the underside of the girder / deck unit, should be very minimal.

-If possible, carry out same measurements on the underside of girders / deck units once the Deck Wearing Surface (DWS) has been laid.
+If possible, measurements should be carried out on the underside of girders / deck units, once the DWS has been laid.